harshgupta1244/Python-Projects/README.md

 # Python-Projects
-Here you will get some amazing python projects
+Here you will get some amazing basic python projects